Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We need to do better…

-Though, it’s probably a good time just to call the FDA to protect vaccines in general.
+Though, it’s probably a good time to call the FDA to protect vaccines in general.

 The harsh reality is that children are a primary source of COVID transmission in our households, with many adult infections starting at home.
 This is happening because we have done almost nothing to limit the spread of airborne pathogens in our schools.